ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 Correct answers are embedded in the web page in a div area with an id of the form `correct0` (where 0 is the first one, 1 is the second, and so on).
 There must be the same number of attempts and correct patterns.
-We suggest including the buttons, as shown in the examples.
+We suggest including the buttons as shown in the examples (the code will automatically set up the buttons if they are present).

 ### Expressing correct answers